NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/tunnel-run-parameters.md

 | ------------------------- | -------------------------- |
 | `cloudflared tunnel --edge-bind-address <IP> run <UUID or NAME>` | `TUNNEL_EDGE_BIND_ADDRESS` |

-Specifies the outgoing IP address used to establish a connection between `cloudflared` and the Cloudflare global network.
+Specifies the outgoing IP address used to establish a connection between `cloudflared` and the Khulnasoft global network.

 By default, `cloudflared` lets the operating system decide which IP address to use.
 This option is useful if you have multiple network interfaces available and want to prefer a specific interface.